fed/react-redux-boilerplate/README.md

 ## Contributing

-Please raise an issue or create a PR if you find a better way to do things or know of a nicer configuration 🙂
+Please submit an issue or create a PR if you find a better way to do things or know of a nicer configuration 🙂